-Marist High School’s boys soccer program will face Br.
-Rice on Sunday, September 10, at 7pm at Br.
+Marist High School’s boys' soccer program will face Br.
+Rice on Saturday, September 7, at 3 p.m. at Br.
 Rice's Coach Tom Mitchell Field.
 There will be a good will offering accepted at the gate.

-While both teams look forward to competing for the Pulaski Cup, for several years now, the players and coaches are focused on honoring fallen first responders on the eve of the 16th anniversary of the attacks on 9-11, in which more than 3,000 victims died.
+While both teams look forward to competing for the Pulaski Cup, for several years now, the players and coaches have focused on honoring fallen first responders of the attacks on 9-11.
+Their goal has been to focus on those who serve.

 “This is a great way for our team to give back to the members of the community to do so much for all of us,” explained Marist’s head coach Sean Maxwell.
 “It also reminds our students that as great as competing is, community holds even more importance.”